SRT31/high-speed-camera/README.md

 This pipeline allowed us to reconstruct the short, high-speed event into a temporally stretched video that reveals details not visible at normal playback speeds.

 Currently, the recorded frames appear dark due to limited lighting during initial testing.
-We are experimenting with improved lighting conditions, but expect that the final exhibit setup — which includes a strong UV flash — will provide sufficient illumination without the need for supplemental light sources.
+We are experimenting with improved lighting conditions, but expect that the final exhibit setup, which includes a strong UV flash during the reaction, will provide sufficient illumination without the need for supplemental light sources.
+If needed, we have the option to integrate additional lighting into the exhibit to ensure consistent visibility and recording quality.

 ---